 Avoid using the GIF format for these types of images:

 - Photos (Due to its bitmap format GIFs can become quite big files if used for photos and graduations).

 When to use a JPG

-Fine-tuning this process can help your page speeds, but keep an eye out for sharp diagonal edges (see below) in the photo where you see artefacts appear as the compression increases.
+Fine-tuning this process can help your page speed, but keep an eye out for blurring sharp diagonal edges (see below) in the photo where you see artefacts appear as the compression increases.

 Also, make sure your images are set to the right size.
 Modern phones and cameras create huge MB files where even the largest full-screen images on the web only need to be 1920 px maximum width and most can be much smaller.

-Where possible, avoid using JPG’s for images that include words.
-Users often combine photos with text as a quick fix although this can cause larger files, reduced quality and issues with responsiveness (type pushing off the side of an image).
+Where possible, avoid using JPGs for images that include words.
+Inexperienced designers often combine photos with text, although this can cause larger files, reduced legibility (after compression) and issues with responsiveness (type pushing off the side of an image – see below).